SignalOceanSdk/SignalSDK/README.md

 # Getting Started

-To use the SDK, you need to create an account in our [API Portal](https://signalprodapims.developer.azure-api.net/) and subscribe to an API.
-Once you have a subscription key, put it inside an environment variable called `SIGNAL_OCEAN_API_KEY`.
+To use the SDK, you need to create an account in our [API Portal](https://apis.signalocean.com/) and subscribe to an API.
+You can find your subscription key under your profile [API Portal profile](https://apis.signalocean.com/profile).
+Once you have a subscription key, put it inside an environment variable called `SIGNAL_OCEAN_API_KEY` or use it in the `Connection` object and pass it around the various APIs.

 Now you're ready to fetch some data:
 ```